Household Safety: Preventing Drowning

 - Remove toys from the pool when kids are finished swimming to prevent them from trying to recover them when unsupervised.

-- Inflatable flotation devices such as vests, water wings, rafts, and tubes can give a false sense of security in the pool and are not effective in protecting a child from drowning.
+- Inflatable flotation devices such as vests, water wings, rafts, and tubes can give a false sense of security in the pool and aren’t effective protection from drowning.
 Never use these as a substitute for constant adult supervision.

 - Dump out all water from a wading pool when you're finished using it.